DoctorWkt/acwj/18_Lvalues_Revisited/Readme.md

 ## Changes to the Parser

 Now we have to remove the parsing of assignments as statements and make them into expressions.
-I also took the libery of removing the "print" statement from the language, as we now can call `printint()`.
+I also took the liberty of removing the "print" statement from the language, as we can now call `printint()`.
 So, in `stmt.c`, I've removed both `print_statement()` and `assignment_statement()`.

 > Yes, actually, I realised that I did remove the T_PRINT and 'print' keywords from the language.
+And now that our concept of lvalues and rvalues are different, I also removed the A_LVIDENT AST node type.

 For now, the statement parser in `single_statement()` in `stmt.c` assumes that what's coming up next is an expression if it doesn't